-- To provide an atmosphere and environment where every child is secure, valued and confident. - To encourage a positive attitude to learning and exploration that motivates children to try out ideas, ask questions and extend their understanding. - To maximise children's learning potential through a range of indoor and outdoor learning experiences. - To encourage children to develop resilience, take risks and enjoy challenges. - To promote wellbeing through activities such as mindfulness and model relevant language. - To ensure children have the opportunity to gain wider curriculum experience in subjects such as French and music and additionally in Reception, swimming and games. - To develop the Characteristics of Effective Teaching and Learning through the use of adults as a model for learning, language, vocabulary and behaviour. - To promote a love of books, stories, rhymes, songs and language which builds into early reading. - To closely monitor children's development in the prime areas and to extend learning in literacy and numeracy. - To identify children who may have additional needs at an early stage in order for appropriate support to be sought and provided. - To support children for whom English is an additional language and ensure their home and English language development is promoted to a high level.
+- To provide an atmosphere and environment where every child is secure, valued and confident. - To encourage a positive attitude to learning and exploration that motivates children to try out ideas, ask questions and extend their understanding. - To maximise children's learning potential through a range of indoor and outdoor learning experiences. - To encourage children to develop resilience, take risks and enjoy challenges. - To promote wellbeing through activities such as mindfulness and model relevant language. - To ensure children have the opportunity to gain wider curriculum experience in subjects such as French and music and additionally in Reception, swimming and games. - To develop the Characteristics of Effective Teaching and Learning through the use of adults as a model for learning, language, vocabulary and behaviour. - To support social and emotional skills through discussion, games and positive reinforcement. - To provide opportunities to develop fine and gross motor skills through play and exploration. - To promote a love of books, stories, rhymes, songs and language which builds into early reading. - To closely monitor children's development in the prime areas and to extend learning in literacy and numeracy.

-- To recognise children's personal successes and achievements. - To encourage co-operation and mutual respect through clear boundaries and codes of behaviour in individual classes and as a school. - To support children to develop self-help skills, for example in using the toilet and dressing/ undressing. - To recognise that all aspects of learning and development are important and are interwoven. - To plan and assess appropriately in order to ensure continuity and progression for all. - To develop routines and daily activities which contribute to high quality learning experiences. - To liaise closely with parents and carers to identify an initial starting point for children's learning, which is then built upon during each child's time in Early Years. - To equip children with a broad range of experiences which build on their interests and knowledge to prepare them for the next stage in their learning.
+- To identify children who may have additional needs at an early stage in order for appropriate support to be sought and provided. - To support children for whom English is an additional language and ensure their home and English language development is promoted to a high level. - To recognise children's personal successes and achievements. - To encourage co-operation and mutual respect through clear boundaries and codes of behaviour in individual classes and as a school. - To support children to develop self-help skills, for example in using the toilet and dressing/ undressing. - To recognise that all aspects of learning and development are important and are interwoven. - To plan and assess appropriately in order to ensure continuity and progression for - To develop routines and daily activities which contribute to high quality learning experiences and allow children to explore resources and ideas both independently and through adult led experiences. - To liaise closely with parents and carers to identify an initial starting point for children's learning, which is then built upon during each child's time in Early Years. - To equip children with a broad range of experiences which build on their interests and knowledge to prepare them for the next stage in their learning.